rupadarshiray/rupadarshiray.github.io/content/workstation/omarchy.md

 ## bug: stylus using `electron` on `wayland`

-Because of the bug https://forum.obsidian.md/t/using-a-stylus-pen-with-wayland-means-mouse-events-get-ignored/110296, I have to run Obsidian on X11 by
+Because of the upstream bug https://forum.obsidian.md/t/using-a-stylus-pen-with-wayland-means-mouse-events-get-ignored/110296, I have to run Obsidian on X11 `obsidian --ozone-platform=x11 -force-device-scale-factor=1` which does not allow transparent background (from the get go).

+So, I decided to create two instances of Obsidian.
+One I run as usual which opens from the `vault/.obsidian` config folder.
+And I created and open another instance by

 ```
-obsidian --ozone-platform=x11
+obsidian --ozone-platform=x11 -force-device-scale-factor=1 --user-data-dir="$HOME/.config/obsidian-x11"
 ```

+and set it to open from `vault/.obsidian-x11` config folder where I have removed the CSS snippet making the window transparent.